 Sanjana Sidhra started at AHI as an intern and today is a Senior Analyst working out of the Boston office.
 In her position, she supports AHI’s mission of equitable and affordable housing by way of research, analysis, management, and consulting.

-Sanjana Sidhra is a Senior Analyst working with AHI in the Boston office.
-In her position, she supports AHI’s mission to forward equitable and affordable housing by way of research, analysis, management and consulting.
-Brought up in Mumbai – a land-scarce high-density metropolis – Sanjana’s interest in housing stems from having witnessed stresses that persist between informal and formal urban settlements, and the impact that has on city dwellers.
+Brought up in Mumbai – a land-scarce high-density metropolis – Sanjana’s interest in housing stems from having seen the disparity that exists between informal and formal urban settlements, and the impact that has on city dwellers.
 Her approach embodies her foundational belief that housing is core to an individual’s social mobility.

-Since joining AHI in November 2020, Sanjana’s work has been primarily focussed on AHI’s Health Secure Housing initiative in the United States.
-In the international realm, she supports AHI in conducting housing ecosystem analysis in Guyana, and in the workings of SEWA Grih Rin, a high‐impact, women‐centric, and pro‐poor housing finance company in India.
-Sanjana has also been an intern with AHI in the summer of 2019 and 2020.
+Since becoming a full-time member of the team in 2020, Sanjana’s work has been primarily focused on AHI’s Health Secure Housing initiative in the United States.
+In the international realm, she supports AHI’s impact consulting working in Guyana, Vietnam, India, and The Philippines.
+Sanjana also supports senior staff’s work with SEWA Grih Rin, a high‐impact, women‐centric, and pro‐poor housing finance company in India.
+She is also AHI’s in-house gender-expert in training.

-As a Senior Analyst, Sanjana brings energy and dependability to the AHI team.
 She speaks Hindi natively and English proficiently.
-When she is not supporting AHI’s housing consultancy activities, Sanjana likes to host and cook for friends and family.
+When she is not supporting AHI’s housing consulting activities, Sanjana likes to host and cook for friends and family.